godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 -  Text: ``Start``

+To make the text of the ``MessageLabel`` fit the game's window click the small icon next to your text property.
+This will open up a new window where you can add a new line between the words.
 The default font for ``Control`` nodes is small and doesn't scale well.
 There is a font file included in the game assets called "Xolonium-Regular.ttf".
 To use this font, do the following for each of